 Most signers are right-handed.
-A few ones are left-handed.
+The minority of signers are left-handed.
 Whichever is normal.

-Whichever right- or left-handed you are, remember that you must be consistent with it.
-If you are right-handed, use your right hand as dominant.
-If left-handed, use your left hand as dominant.
-It is not interchangeable.
-If you are ambidextrous, you should choose one as your dominant hand and stay consistent with it.
+Whichever right- or left-handed you are, be consistent with it.
+If you are ambidextrous, you should choose one as your dominant hand and stay consistent with it when signing.

-Yes, but watch out for the exceptions, such as giving a direction, describing a room, and such from a signer's perspective.
-You do not want to give the driver a wrong direction by using a mirror approach.:)
+Yes, with a few exceptions where you don't use this mirror method when giving a direction or describing a room or a picture from the signer's perspective.
+You do not want to give the driver a wrong direction by using this mirror approach.:)

 Yes, it is workable.
 Some ASL words are one-handed.
 Some others are two-handed, in which some of these two-handed words have dominant-passive roles.
 One can still understand a word without its passive complement.

-It is common that native signers talk with one (usually dominant) hand when s/he holds a baby or a box in the other arm.
+It is not uncommon that native signers talk with one (usually dominant) hand when s/he holds a baby or a box in the other arm.
 Or, even a cast on her/his dominant arm.
 Humans are naturally adaptable.